 New York and New York City

-On the east coast of the United States, there is a city of islands.
-It combines a limited political and geographic boundary but continues to grow “in-place.”
+There is a city of islands on the east coast of the United States.
+It combines a limited political and geographic boundary but continues to grow “in place.”
 It is an example of every mistake ever corrected.
 New York City has nicknames like the Big Apple or concrete jungle, and everyone knows it as “the city that never sleeps.”
-It is, without a doubt, a metropolis restored, and not once, the restoration of the city is an annual activity.
+It is, without a doubt, a metropolis restored, and not once the restoration of the city is an annual activity.

 “In the year 2028, when the populace is divided between workers and the rich, a man abandons his privileged life to join oppressed workers in a revolt.”Metropolis (1927 2 hours 28min)